 What will strike many expats is how fractured Dutch politics is and how many parties there are.
-Right now, no less than thirteen parties will make up the Tweede Kamer, the Dutch Parliament.
+Right now, no less than thirteen parties will make up the Tweede Kamer (Dutch Parliament).
 Forming what we call a “coalition”, a group of like-minded parties which together hold a two-third majority, is often quite a task.
-This balkanization does have the upside that is makes polarization more difficult, as many voters will find their niche.
+This balkanization does have the upside that makes polarisation more difficult, as many voters will find their niche.

 Not much to explain here.
-The VSP probably went for the lowest common denominator and thought: everybody likes sex, so why not turn it in a political spear point?
-Jokes all around, the actual policy issues of this short-lived party were, among others: free condoms and birth control pills for everyone, more nudist communities, and free sex for prisoners (what, what…?).
-The party took one failed shot at city council in 1970 and then disappeared.
+The Free Sex Party (VSP) probably went for the lowest common denominator and thought: everybody likes sex, so why not turn it into a political spear point?
+Jokes aside, the actual policy issues of this short-lived party were, among others: free condoms and birth control pills for everyone, more nudist communities, and free sex for prisoners (what, what…?).
+The party took one failed shot at the city council in 1970 and then disappeared.

 What can a simple comrade do for the glorious movement in his or her glorious country?
-Well, if rumors are to be believed, women can help KEN by always being topless during meetings.
+Well, if rumours are to be believed, women can help the Communist Unity Movement of the Netherlands (KEN) by always being topless during meetings.
 Also, living together in small communities and having all your sexual relationships determined for you by the party committee.
 Unsurprisingly, the police finally raided their headquarters in Rotterdam in 1985 on suspicion of even more dubious affairs.